khofstadter/khofstadter.com/_posts/2016-09-24-laptop-performance.md

 As you have experienced last week, working together on a composition requires organisation.
 Please take the time to play/rehearse together in order to address the above criteria for this task:

-**Identifiable musical form**

-Make sure there are a few sections in your composition which everyone in your group knows about.
+Identifiable musical form: Make sure there are a few sections in your composition which everyone in your group knows about.
 Last week you choose to use a sound effect to indicate a move to the next section.
 This is good if you do not want everyone to keep track of where exactly you are in the piece.
 As discussed in week 2, you could also think about other ways of communication, using physical gestures, signs on paper, etc...
 There are also ways to synchronise software on different machines, however to do this on Logic (most of your preferred DAW) doesn't seem to be too reliable, but explore if you have the time...

-**Clear harmonic structure**

-A simple idea would be to use one scale/mode, which everyone utilises.
+Clear harmonic structure: A simple idea would be to use one scale/mode, which everyone utilises.
 This way you do not have to worry about certain parts of your composition to sound disharmonious, unless this is the aim.
 To make sure you have an interesting vertical harmonic structure, employ some chord progressions in your composition (use at least four chords).

-**Clear melodies**

-As discussed in week 03, here 'melody' indicates horizontal harmonic structure.
+Clear melodies: As discussed in week 03, here 'melody' indicates horizontal harmonic structure.

 "...at least four chords."